For all its religiosity, The Envoys is simply irreverent.

 The show’s original pilot episode, “The Cage,” featured Pike in all of his Jeffrey Hunter 1965 glory.
 However, this episode was rejected by NBC for being “too intellectual” and not having enough action.
 The “second” pilot episode, titled “Where No Man Has Gone Before,” would later become the third episode of the Star Trek’s first season.

-And based on the show’s premiere episode, that may include some content that parents will want to be aware of.
+And Strange New World’s many ventures may include some content that parents will want to be aware of.

 After officer Una goes missing following a first-contact mission with a new race of people, Captain Christopher Pike returns from isolation to rescue her.